 Prostate massage helps to improve urine and blood flow to the pelvic region, increasing the amount of oxygen and nutrients to the prostate.

-By stimulating the prostate region, the prostatic duct can be cleared and blood flow is increased to help achieve erection.
+By stimulating the prostate region, the prostatic duct can be cleared and blood flow is increased to help achieve an erection – helpful for anyone experiencing erectile dysfunction.

 Surveys have demonstrated a 33% increase in orgasm size and strength.

-At first the feeling may be similar to needing a pee but relax and it will start to feel pleasurable
+At first, the feeling may be similar to needing to pee but relax and it will start to feel pleasurable.

-Massage it in a “come her” motion, gently stroking until orgasm.
+Massage it in a “come here” motion, gently stroking until orgasm.
 Do not thrust.

 All Karma Girls